Tamarine Restaurant Review, Palo Alto

 Curried long beans ($11) were chopped up really short and didn’t really have a curry flavor to them.

 Tamarine’s service was above average with the waiter and servers floating around constantly.
-This is one of the best restaurants on Palo Alto’s University Ave and is an easy choice for those looking for fine Vietnamese cuisine.
+This is definitely one of the best restaurants on Palo Alto’s University Ave district and is an easy choice for those looking for fine Vietnamese cuisine.
 As with most other small plate places, you may order more than anticipated and your bill will reflect that.
-We have eaten their Tamarine Prawns several times in the past, and found it worth ordering.

 If you enjoyed this post, like us on Facebook and Follow us on Twitter.